Clеaning a Gеorgе Forеman Grill & Griddlе is a crucial yеt oftеn ovеrlookеd aspect of maintaining this popular kitchеn appliancе.

-	Clean the grilling plates with a soft sponge and mild dish soap to get rid of the grease.
+Clean the grilling plates with a soft sponge and mild dish soap to remove the grease.

-You can clean the lid by wiping it with dish soap and warm water.
+You can clean the lid with dish soap and warm water.
 Be careful not to damage the temperature gauge when cleaning.

-Some grills and griddles come with a handy pack of George Foreman Cleaning Sponges.
+Some grills and griddles come with a handy George Foreman Cleaning Sponges pack.

 These are ideal for cleaning grill plates and are perfectly designed to clean various surfaces.
 The scouring side won't damage your grill plates.